Things to see and do - Lisbon

 The castle, the heart of the city, is perched on a hillside.
 It was built by the Visigoths in the 5C, enlarged by the Moors in the 9C and modified in the reign of Alfonso Henriques.
 It was used as a royal residence from the 14 to the 16C.
 The castle's ten towers all provide viewpoints over the city.
 However, from the former parade ground just inside the outer wall, the view over the Tagus, the suspension bridge and the left bank is marvellous.

-A small terrace near the Church of Santa Luzia has been laid out as a viewpoint.
-There is an excellent view of the Tagus, the harbour, the rooftops of Alfama and its maze of small streets dominated by the bell-towers of São Miguel and Santo Estêvão.
+This little terrace atop the hill of Santa Luzia with its modern basilica (a place of pilgrimage) is an ideal viewpoint.
+Preceded by a large square and a monumental staircase, it provides an excellent view over the Tagus, the harbour, the rooftops of Alfama and its maze of small streets dominated by the bell-towers of São Miguel and Santo Estêvão.
 The outer walls of the church of Santa Luzia are covered with small panels of azulejos showing the Praça do Comércio, Lisbon's capture by the Crusaders and the death of Martim Moniz in São Jorge castle.
 On the wall marking the south side of the square is an azulejo showing a general view of Lisbon.

 The Chiado, in particular Rua do Carmo and Rua Garret, was the city's department store district before the 1988 fire.
 Since its renovation by the architect, Alvaro Siza Vieira, well-known international names have moved into the district although its bookshops and some old shops have remained.
 Between the buildings are pleasant patios with café terraces.

-The lift which gives direct access to the Chiado quarter (access currently closed), was built in 1902 by Raul Mesnier de Ponsard, a Portuguese engineer of French origin who was influenced by Gustave Eiffel.
-From the upper platform there is a good view over Rossio and the Baixa.
+The lift was built in 1901 by Raul Mesnier de Ponsard, a Portuguese engineer of French origin who was influenced by Gustave Eiffel.
+Prior to the 1988 fire, it provided direct access to the Chiado quarter.
+Long closed for repairs, it has now reopened.
+From the café on the upper platform (32m above street level), there is a good view over the Rossio and Baixa.

-Belém, with its, Manueline buildings and monuments overlooks the Tagus.
-It is now home to the Belém Cultural Centre.
+The heart of monumental Manueline Lisbon, Belém overlooks the Tagus, and is now home to the Belém Cultural Centre.
 This is a pleasant, airy district with villas and gardens, set on a hillside dominating the river.
-It has strong links with Portuguese maritime history since it was from Belém that the sailing ships set out to brave the oceans in search of unknown lands.
+It has strong links with Portuguese maritime history since it was from here in the 15C that ships set out to brave the oceans in search of unknown lands.
 The Belém Tower, the Monastery of the Hieronymites and the principal museums are located in this district.

 The tower was originally built in 1519 in the middle of the Tagus to defend the Hieronymite monastery and to serve as a lighthouse.
 Since the earthquake altered the course of the river, this five-storey Manueline tower now stands next to a beach.
 The Romanesque-Gothic structure is adorned with Venetian-style loggias and small domes like those in Morocco.
 Jutting out from the tower, facing the sea is a platform.
 On the ground floor, visitors will see the openings through which prisoners were thrown into the pits below.